-The World Biotech Tour (WBT) showcases the role of science centers in bringing together key stakeholders to promote understanding of a relevant societal issue: biotechnology.
+The World Biotech Tour (WBT) showcased the role of science centers in bringing together key stakeholders to promote understanding of a relevant societal issue: biotechnology.
 Biotechnology touches our lives every day, no matter where we are in the world.
 By involving students, teachers, science center professionals, and the general public in hands-on activities and discussions about key issues pertaining to biotechnology, the WBT will demonstrate the relevance, excitement, and wonder of biotechnology in a fun and exciting way.

-From 2015-2017, the Association of Science-Technology Centers (ASTC) and Biogen Foundation partner to bring the WBT to 12 selected international science centers for science festivals focusing on the theme of biotechnology.
+From 2015-2017, the Association of Science-Technology Centers (ASTC) and Biogen Foundation partnered to bring the WBT to 12 selected international science centers for science festivals and activities focusing on the theme of biotechnology.

-Science centers participating in the WBT applied and were selected through a rigorous selection process.
+Science centers that participated in the WBT applied and were selected through a rigorous selection process.
 Each site provided a culturally unique visitor experience through several activities developed and hosted at each science center.

 The Tour stops include:

 - A lab-in-a-box educational kit that are sent to each site.
 The kits include signature hands-on activities and materials and will also utilize social media channels.
 Resources for the activities are also available on the WBT’s website, free of charge, so that interested science centers, classrooms, and families can experience the tour.